 You might think Omega has nothing more to promise than the blue diving timepieces sported by James Bond, but you’d be completely mistaken.
 The century-old Geneva watchmaker offers a large variety of wristwear for every preference and event.
-So, whether you need a timepiece that has been approved by NASA for use in space or one that can showcase being able to accompany you to the deepest parts of the earth, Omega has you supported.
+So, whether you need a timepiece that has been approved by NASA for use in space.

 So, before you leave for your journey, double-check your itinerary and make sure you’re wearing an Omega watch.
 Omega will suit you whether you’re going on a strenuous hike one day or a lavish dinner the next.
 Here are some of the best watches from the brand to choose from.

 Seamaster Diver 300m Co-Axial Master Chronometer (22.214.171.124.01.001 007 James Bond Edition)

 When you browse for Omega watches for sale from the Seamaster collection, you are introduced to nearly 200 options, demonstrating just how extensive the Omega spectrum is.
 The Diver 300m Co-Axial Master Chronometer, so named because of its water resistance to 300 meters, is one of the most recognizable watches in the Seamaster family.
 This is also the most similar watch to the one sported by James Bond in No Time To Die.
 This timepiece has a brushed titanium case, crowns, and bezel, a domed sapphire crystal, and a brown, grey, and beige NATO strap with the number 007 etched on the loop.